- This event has passed.

 With Instructor Ellen Jean Diederich TWSA, RRWS, WSA, WW

 When you go to an art show, some paintings may instantly attract your attention.
 They may be the award winners at a show.
-It is a wonderful to create a beautiful painting but what can you do to make “your” paintings stand out?
+It is a wonderful to create a beautiful painting.
+How do you make “your” paintings stand out?
 What story do you want to tell?
 Would you like to win awards?
-In this workshop you will practice a variety of design principles that bring out the interest area in your painting, using Any Medium – my examples will be done in watercolor.
-Ellen Jean Diederich who has 37 years of professional painting and teaching experience invites you to join her in exploring and effective design principles for “Building your Center of Interest”.
+In this workshop you will practice a variety of design principles that bring out the interest area in your painting, and balance out the rest.
+You can do this with any medium – my examples will be done in watercolor.

 I look forward to working with you!
 Please email [email protected] any questions you have.